lowepowerlab/protocols/onboarding.md

 * [BioRender](https://biorender.com/) -- Quick biology diagrams.
 Unfortunately, they only export as JPGs on the free version.
 You should avoid JPGs for graphs / text / cartoons because of the compression.
 PNG and TIFs have better compression for line-art.

-* Mac-Users: [Spectacle]: Split your screen / resume fullscreen with keystroke commands.
+* Mac-Users: [Spectacle]: Split your screen / resume full-screen with keystroke commands.
 (This function is built into Windows OS)

 # Purchasing lab materials